Ross King (presenter): Life

 King's film credits include The Day After Tomorrow, Half Past Dead, Cruel Game, Do It For Uncle Manny, Abruptio, and Trust Me in which he played US talk show host Ray Lunge.
 He played himself in the movies Young Hercules and Who's Your Caddy.
 He voiced the role of Jinkins in Star Wars Jedi Fighter 2 for Lucas Arts and hosted for British TV, ITV's This Morning and Living TV specials on Will and Grace, CSI, According to Jim and Charmed.
-Before leaving London, he played one of the leading roles in Dick Whittington which was London's musical for the new millennium at Sadler's Wells Theatre in London's West End.
-This production was directed by Gillian Lynne (Cats and Phantom of the Opera) and was nominated for a prestigious Laurence Olivier Award.
+Before leaving London, he played one of the leading roles in Dick Whittington at Sadler's Wells Theatre in London's West End.
+This production was directed by Gillian Lynne and was nominated for a Laurence Olivier Award.

-King played Frank n Furter in The Rocky Horror Show and starred in and hosted 'Night of the Stars' at London's world-famous Palladium Theatre.
-He also created the role of Wallace in the musical Summer Holiday from the world premiere in Blackpool through the national tour to London's Apollo Theatre.
-Other theatre includes lead roles in Charley's Aunt, Joseph and the Amazing Technicolor Dreamcoat, Butterfly Children and Guys and Dolls.
+King played Frank n Furter in The Rocky Horror Show and starred in and hosted Night of the Stars at London's Palladium Theatre.
+He also created the role of Wallace in the musical Summer Holiday, from the world premiere in Blackpool through the national tour to London's Apollo Theatre.
+Other theatre lead roles include in Charley's Aunt, Joseph and the Amazing Technicolor Dreamcoat, Butterfly Children and Guys and Dolls.

 King has appeared on Holiday, The Ross King Show, Hot Chefs, The 8.15 from Manchester, King of the Road, Quiz Night, and Pebble Mill.

-On radio, he has hosted radio shows, including London's Capital Radio, and the Euro Chart for the UK.
-On BBC's National Radio 5 he hosted different shows including Fantasy Football and received another Sony Award for coverage of the Olympic Games.
+On radio, he has hosted shows, including on London's Capital Radio, and the Euro Chart for the UK.
+On BBC's National Radio 5 Live, he hosted different shows, including Fantasy Football, and received another Sony Award for coverage of the Olympic Games.
 On the UK's national Talk Radio, he hosted OK to Talk and Ross King's Sports Stars.
-He also achieved a lifelong ambition co-hosting the American Weekly Top 40 countdown alongside the DJ Rick Dees.
-He was awarded an MBE in the 2018 New Year Honours List.
+He also achieved a lifelong ambition by co-hosting the American Weekly Top 40 countdown alongside the DJ Rick Dees.
+He was appointed an MBE in the 2018 New Year Honours.

+In August 2025, King was announced as a contestant on the twenty-third series of Strictly Come Dancing.
+He was paired with Jowita Przystał.
+They were the second couple to be eliminated from the competition in the third week, placing 14th.